ensdomains/docs/permanent-registrar-faq.md

 ### What happens to the renewal fees?
 Do I get them back?

-Rather than being locked and held, as in the interim registrar, renewal fees in the permanent registrar are spent.
+Rather than being locked and held, as in the original interim registrar, renewal fees in the permanent registrar are spent.
 You will not get them back.

 ### How will ENS team manage and spend the funds?
 Will there be a foundation or transparent oversight?

 Funds are sent to the ENS root multisig, for the keyholders to determine how funds get allocated.
-We're considering other options for the long-term, such as funding the core ENS team, as well as other teams building on ENS.
+We're considering multiple options for the long-term use of the funds, such as funding the core ENS team, as well as other teams building on ENS.
 There are also tax considerations to address.

-### How are funds from rental income used?
+### How are funds from .eth registration income used?

 It's ultimately up to the keyholders to allocate the funds.
 We hope they will fund ENS ecosystems projects.
 If available funds exceed the reasonable needs of the ENS ecosystem, we hope other Ethereum projects will receive them.